 Cover Type Relevance Why It Matters Typical Limit

-Material Damage / Property Essential Covers your buildings, contents, furnishings, and equipment against fire, storm, flood, earthquake, and accidental damage.
-Accommodation properties represent significant capital investment, and damage to buildings and contents can easily run into hundreds of thousands or millions of dollars. $500K - $10M+
+Building & Contents Essential Protects your buildings, guest room furnishings, kitchen equipment, linen, and other contents against fire, storm, flood, and accidental damage.
+Accommodation properties represent a substantial capital outlay, and rebuilding or refurbishing after a major event can cost hundreds of thousands to millions of dollars. $500K - $15M+

-Business Interruption Essential Replaces lost income if your property cannot operate due to an insured event - fire, natural disaster, or major damage.
-Accommodation businesses have high fixed costs (mortgage, rates, staff, maintenance) and seasonal revenue patterns.
+Business Interruption Essential Replaces lost revenue and covers ongoing fixed costs if your property is forced to close after an insured event such as fire, cyclone damage, or flood.
+Accommodation businesses carry high fixed expenses including mortgage repayments, council rates, staff wages, and maintenance contracts.
 A closure during peak tourist season can be financially devastating.
 12 - 24 months revenue

-Management Liability Recommended Covers directors and officers for claims arising from management decisions - employment disputes, regulatory non-compliance, or creditor claims.
-Relevant for accommodation businesses operating as companies, particularly during financial difficulty or ownership changes. $500K - $2M
+Management Liability Recommended Protects directors and officers against claims arising from management decisions - employment disputes, wrongful dismissal allegations, and regulatory non-compliance.
+Particularly relevant for accommodation businesses structured as companies, especially those undergoing ownership changes or financial restructuring. $500K - $2M

 Disclaimer: Cover types and limits shown are general guidance based on typical accommodation business needs.
-Your specific requirements depend on your property type, size, location, guest volumes, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on your property type, size, location, guest volumes, and risk profile.
+Always discuss your specific needs with your insurer or broker.

 Business Insurance Providers for Accommodation & Motels